coffandro/integration-duet3d/README.rst

 Missing features:

+- Leave a cookie on the printer to identify the printer in the future
 - PSU Control
 - GCode Macros / Scripts [not yet implemented by Simplyprint.io for Duet]
 - GCode terminal [not yet implemented by Simplyprint.io for Duet]